 out of a possible 100 points

 It’s simple to change the gender markers on a birth certificate or driver’s license, and neither process requires surgery or physician input.
-LGBT+ people are protected from discrimination by state law.
+LGBTQ+ people are protected from discrimination by state law.
 However, not everyone knows about protections, victims or perpetrators of discrimination, and few know about how to seek recourse.

 Trans healthcare is covered by Medicaid, public employee plans, and some private insurance companies in Nevada.
 There are no surgeons for bottom surgery in Nevada currently, but Medicaid can be used out of state with a referral.
 Knowingly exposing someone else to HIV can be prosecuted as a felony, and in certain cases it is further complicated by other factors of discrimination, especially difficult for trans people of color.*